JokuJojo/cart-253/Topics/Jams/Mod Jam/frogfrogfrog (2)/frogfrogfrog/planning.md

 The experience:

-> The user controls a frog at the bottom of the screen, they can shoot out the frog's tongue and catch a fly which is moving on the screen.
+> The user will click throughout cut scene with rhymes as motivation to eat flies and get fatter in the process.
+The user controls a frog at the bottom of the screen, they can shoot out the frog's tongue and catch a fly which is moving on the screen.
 If the tongue hits the fly it gets eaten.

 ## Breaking it down

 Basic things to do:

+- Have default frog created in Paint to use as a png
+- Add eyes to the eating frog
+- frog getting bigger by each fly
+- 30 second timer to eat minimum 20 flies
+- Add sound of croaking frogs
+- Add more movement to the flies
+- two ending scenes
 - Draw the frog (image? a circle?)
 - Draw the tongue...
 - Move the frog (how? mouse? keyboard? breathing?)